Lazarus of Bethany: Narrative

 When Jesus arrives in Bethany, he finds that Lazarus is dead and has already been in his tomb for four days.
 He meets first with Martha and Mary in turn.
-Martha laments that Jesus did not arrive soon enough to heal her brother ("Lord, if thou hadst been here, my brother had not died.") and Jesus replies with the well-known statement, "I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: And whosoever liveth and believeth in me shall never die."
-Martha affirms that she does truly believe and states, "Yea, Lord: I believe that thou art the Christ, the Son of God, which should come into the world."
-Later the narrator here gives the famous simple phrase, "Jesus wept."
+Martha laments that Jesus did not arrive soon enough to heal her brother ("Lord, if You had been here, my brother would not have died.") and Jesus replies with the well-known statement, "I am the resurrection and the life.
+He who believes in Me will live, even though he dies."
+Martha affirms that she does truly believe and states, "Yes, Lord; I believe that You are the Christ, the Son of God, who was to come into the world."
+Jesus then meets with Mary who likewise says "Lord, if You had been here, my brother would not have died."
+Here the narrator gives the famous simple phrase, "Jesus wept."